davenquinn/xenoliths/paper/text/figure-captions.md

 ##ree_model

-(a) Recalculated whole-rock trace elements for xenolith samples
-@tbl:trace_elements_table presented with best-fitting modeled compositions for depleted peridotite and enriching fluid, using the model discussed in text.
+‌(a) Recalculated whole-rock trace elements for xenolith samples [@tbl:trace_elements_table] presented with best-fitting modeled compositions for depleted peridotite and enriching fluid, using the model discussed in text.
 Normal mid-ocean ridge basalt (NMORB) rare-earth composition is